-DTC ineligibility, no longer requires closing an RDSP.
+Budget 2019 (March 19, 2019) announced that effective immediately, issuers are no longer required to close an RDSP when a beneficiary becomes DTC-ineligible.
 However, the loss of DTC eligibility remains an acceptable reason to close a plan, should the holder request the closure.
 For a plan closure, the date of being no longer DTC eligible will serve as an indicator for the repayment period.
-Closing an RDSP during the year the beneficiary turns 51, the AHA period decreases by a year (the 9-year period prior to loss of DTC) and decreases by a year each subsequent year until the year the beneficiary turns 60 when the AHA becomes nil.